These 3 Stocks Are Leading the Dow Higher

 United Technologies (NYS: UTX) is the third-largest gainer in the Dow today, up 1.03% (or $0.78) to $78.02.
 The company went ex-dividend today with its $0.54 quarterly dividend.
 United has paid a dividend since 1987 and currently yields 2.74%.
 The company reported earnings two weeks ago, missing expectations on revenue but beating analyst estimates on earnings per share.
 United Technologies has a four-star rating from the Motley Fool CAPS community and recently announced a $7.3 billion dollar deal with the U.S. military.

 The best approach

 Watching the broad market each day is exciting, but investing doesn't have to be gut-wrenching and stressful.
-If you're in the mood to pick up some solid buys for the long term, The Motley Fool has created a brand-new free report from Motley Fool's expert analysts called "2 Dirt Cheap Stocks With Huge Dividends."
-It won't be available forever, so click here -- it's free.
+If you're in the mood to pick up some solid buys for the long term, The Motley Fool has created a brand-new free report that focuses on three Dow stocks with both promising growth prospects and strong dividends.
+It can be yours, absolutely free -- just click here.

 The article These 3 Stocks Are Leading the Dow Higher originally appeared on Fool.com.Dan Dzombak can be found on his Facebook page.
 Click here and like his Facebook page to follow his investing articles.
 The Motley Fool owns shares of Cisco Systems.
 Motley Fool newsletter services have recommended creating a write covered strangle position in American Express.
 The Motley Fool has a disclosure policy.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 Try any of our Foolish newsletter services free for 30 days.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.